Lab Result Interpretation

 Who interprets lab results?

-Can lab results be wrong?
+Can lab results be normal but still indicate a problem?

-How are abnormal results handled?
+How are abnormal lab results handled?

 Are lab results confidential?